Deltares/hatyan/README.md

 - if you see the message "RuntimeError: Invalid DISPLAY variable", restart the MobaXterm connection and try again.
 - the followning warning can be ignored: "QXcbConnection: XCB error: 145 (Unknown), sequence: 171, resource id: 0, major code: 139 (Unknown), minor code: 20".
 To avoid it, disable the extension RANDR in Mobaxterm settings (Settings > Configuration > X11)

-Install hatyan OPTION 2: no hatyan installation, use existing checkout (this example is only possible on the Deltares network):
+Install hatyan OPTION 2: Create a separate python environment hatyan_env and install from github (later maybe also via PyPI):

 - download Anaconda 64 bit Python 3.7 (or higher) from https://www.anaconda.com/distribution/#download-section (miniconda should also be sufficient, but this is not yet tested)
 - install it with the recommended settings, but check 'add Anaconda3 to my PATH environment variable' if you want to use conda from the windows command prompt instead of anaconda prompt
-- add to the top of your script ``sys.path.append(r'n:\\Deltabox\\Bulletin\\veenstra\\hatyan_python')``

-Install hatyan OPTION 3: Create a separate python environment hatyan_env and install from github or even PyPI (not yet possible, this is just an example):

-- download Anaconda 64 bit Python 3.7 (or higher) from https://www.anaconda.com/distribution/#download-section (miniconda should also be sufficient, but this is not yet tested)
-- install it with the recommended settings, but check 'add Anaconda3 to my PATH environment variable' if you want to use conda from the windows command prompt instead of anaconda prompt
 - open command window (or anaconda prompt)
 - ``conda create --name hatyan_env -c conda-forge python=3.7 git spyder -y`` (or higher python version)
 - ``conda activate hatyan_env``
-- ``python -m pip install git+https://github.com/openearth/hatyan.git`` (this command installs hatyan and all required packages)
+- ``python -m pip install git+https://github.com/deltares/hatyan`` (this command installs hatyan and all required packages)
-- to update hatyan: ``python -m pip install --upgrade git+https://github.com/openearth/hatyan.git``
+- to update hatyan: ``python -m pip install --upgrade git+https://github.com/deltares/hatyan``
 - ``conda deactivate``
 - to remove venv when necessary: ``conda remove -n hatyan_env --all``

+Install hatyan OPTION 3: no hatyan installation, use existing checkout (this example is only possible on the Deltares network):

+- download Anaconda 64 bit Python 3.7 (or higher) from https://www.anaconda.com/distribution/#download-section (miniconda should also be sufficient, but this is not yet tested)
+- install it with the recommended settings, but check 'add Anaconda3 to my PATH environment variable' if you want to use conda from the windows command prompt instead of anaconda prompt
+- add to the top of your script ``sys.path.append(r'n:\\Deltabox\\Bulletin\\veenstra\\hatyan_python')``

 Example usage